Islamic State beheads, crucifies in push for Syria's east

 One Syrian living in an area of Islamic State control near Raqqa said the number of its fighters in the streets had grown dramatically in the last few weeks, particularly since it captured the army's 17th Division at the end of July.

-The group has levied a tax on non-Muslims, and settled foreign fighters in confiscated homes, said the resident, who asked for anonymity due to security concerns.
+The group has carried out beheadings, levied a tax on non-Muslims, and settled foreign fighters in confiscated homes, said the resident, who asked for anonymity due to security concerns.

 But despite that, as in Deir al-Zor, it has won a degree of respect among locals by curbing crime using their version law of and order.
 For youths without work, salaries offered by Islamic State are one of the few sources of income.